 (a) Middle Atlantic Region: Pennsylvania, New York, New Jersey.
+Source: U.S. Department of Labor, Bureau of Labor Statistics.

 Non-manufacturing employment in Pennsylvania has increased in recent years and reached 89.8 percent of total employment by 2009.
 Consequently, manufacturing employment constitutes a diminished share of total employment within the commonwealth.
 Manufacturing, contributing 10.2 percent of 2009 non-agricultural employment, has fallen behind the services sector, the trade sector and the government sector as the 4th largest single source of employment within the commonwealth.
 In 2009, the services sector accounted for 47.0 percent of all non-agricultural employment while the trade sector accounted for 15.1 percent.
 The following table shows trends in employment by sector for Pennsylvania from 2005 through 2009.